petrpravda/zerofish/README.md

 * Weaknesses: Identifying and exploiting weaknesses in your opponent's position, such as pawn weaknesses or undefended pieces, can give you a significant advantage.
 * Initiative: Having the initiative means that you are the one dictating the pace of the game and forcing your opponent to respond to your threats.

 \* I'm thinking about implementing NNUE in the future, so the scoring above might get be tossed away.
-So the scoring is very basic currently and it's limiting the engine's strength.
-There is still possibility for hybrid score evaluation.
+The scoring is very basic currently, and it's limiting the engine's strength.
+There is still possibility for hybrid score evaluation, however.

 ## Description